-Now: Newsweek Travel & Culture editor.
+Now: Newsweek Travel & Lifestyle editor.
+Covers the intersection of adventure and culture.
 Formerly editor-in-chief of Adventure.com & digital editor/producer at Travel Channel.

 British eco-artist Jason deCaires Taylor creates eerie undersea worlds that blend sculpture and marine life, creating havens for coral to regenerate and new ecosystems to thrive.

 “Everest?!”
 No, Elbrus.
 The clarification was followed either by a raised eyebrow or a bemused nod.
 It was the typical response when I told someone I was about to climb Mount Elbrus, a mountain that apparently few have heard of, yet is the highest peak in Europe.

 Finland's ranks as the happiest country in the world.
 Could (voluntary) plunges into icy water be one of the reasons this country is so content?
 While this might seem like a daredevil stunt or a crazy bet to North Americans and many others around the world, ice swimming is not an out-of-the-ordinary sight here in Finland.

 What is the secret behind Finland’s success, which has found a way for maximum contentment despite a fairly inhospitable climate and long periods of little sunlight?
 Here are lessons we can pull from Finnish culture, so we, too, can learn to revel—even in the darkness.

 The yellow polka-dotted pumpkin on a pier—the creation of the 90-year-old pop-art grandma Yayoi Kusama—is the unofficial symbol for Japan’s contemporary art mecca.
 But you won’t find this giant gourd in the ultra-modern metropolis of Tokyo; instead, it’s in an unlikely haven for world-class contemporary art—a cluster of small and sparsely populated islands in Japan’s Seto Inland Sea.